deemo-o/Zen/README.md

 [![Python 3](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/)

 ## About
-Discord bot tailored to the needs of the Zen Center🍃 discord server.
+Discord bot tailored to the needs of the Zen Center🍃 discord server, a fun little project that we are working on.
 Zen is made using discord.py, an async ready API wrapper for Discord, and is currently under development.

 ## Modules
 - Fun (fun commands)